-We have audited the accompanying financial statements of KNAU Radio (a Public Telecommunications Entity of Northern Arizona University) (KNAU), as of and for the years ended June 30, 2023 and 2022, and the related notes to the basic financial statements, which collectively comprise KNAU's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of KNAU Radio (A Public Telecommunications Entity of Northern Arizona University) (KNAU), which comprise the statement of net position as of June 30, 2024, and the related statements of revenues, expenses, and changes in net position, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of KNAU Radio as of June 30, 2023 and 2022, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of KNAU as of June 30, 2024, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.